pmuens/awesome-serverless/README.md

 - [Building the communication fabric for an event-driven system](https://serverless.com/blog/austen-collins-communication-fabric-event-driven-system-emit-2017/) - Post about the [Event Gateway](https://github.com/serverless/event-gateway) project by Serverless, inc.
 - [Avoiding parking tickets with the help of a serverless reminder](https://serverless.com/blog/avoid-parking-tickets-with-serverless/) - Post about a project which implements a serverless parking ticket reminder.
 - [Being a good citizen in an event-driven world](https://serverless.com/blog/ajay-nair-good-citizen-event-driven-world-emit-2017/) - Post about considerations when designing event-driven systems.
+- [Nuclio and the future of serverless computing](https://thenewstack.io/whats-next-serverless/) - Post about the [Nuclio](https://github.com/nuclio/nuclio) serverless project.

 ## Screencasts